tiantiaf0627/tiantiaf0627.github.io/_news/announcement_19.md

 related_posts: false
 ---

-I will be giving an invited talk to THE Ohio State University [https://cse.osu.edu/events/2025/11/toward-human-centered-computing-behavioral-understanding-healthcare-applications](Talk Details)!
+I will be giving an invited talk to THE Ohio State University [Talk Details](https://cse.osu.edu/events/2025/11/toward-human-centered-computing-behavioral-understanding-healthcare-applications)!